thomas-haslwanter/statsintro/rst/statsIntroduction.rst

     that book.

 *R.H.
 Riffenburgh.
 Statistics in Medicine.
 Academic Press, 3rd edition, 2012* .
-    A more modern book, which is more voluminous and in my opionion a bit harder to read, is
+    A more modern book, which is more voluminous and in my opionion a bit harder to read.

 *Daniel Kaplan.
 Statistical Modeling: A Fresh Approach.
 Macalester College, 2009*
     If you are interested in a simple introduction to modern regression modeling, check out